EVO

 “Good night, Dorina,” he answered, always polite, always using first names.

 Because he was the nice guy.
-This was how the few women he had been with – in his pathetic attempts to find the one – would describe him.
+This was how the few women he had been with – in his pathetic attempts to find

 In his twenties and thirties, he had been too busy studying and making a name for himself to think about starting a family, although his mother had gradually become more vocal in expressing her desire to have grandchildren.
 But once he had established an excellent reputation for himself, his lonely existence started to weigh him down, and he found himself wishing for someone in his life, a person he could share everything with, who’d be at home when he arrived in the evenings, ask about his day and tell him in great detail about her own.